franBec/pollitoDev/content/en/blog/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues.md

 thumbnail: /uploads/2023-07-19-what-separates-me-from-the-rest-of-my-colleagues/DALLE2023-12-1920.54.12.png
 ---

-_Lately I've been finding lots of ducks in my life, so I kinda like them_
+_Lately I've been finding lots of ducks in my life, so I kinda like them._

 ## Introduction